Learning Long Range Dependencies on Graphs via Random Walks: Introduction

 \section{Introduction}

-Graphs are a powerful data structure for representing complex interactions and relationships within data.
-However, traditional machine learning models, primarily designed for vector-based data, are not inherently suited for processing graph-structured data.
-Recently, graph learning methods, such as message-passing graph neural networks (GNNs)~\cite{gilmer2017neural} and graph transformers (GTs)~\cite{ying2021transformers}, have emerged as powerful tools for exploiting these structures.
-These advancements in graph learning have broad implications, impacting fields such as social network analysis~\cite{fan2019graph}, physics~\cite{pata2021mlpf,sanchez2020learning} and bioinformatics~\cite{ingraham2019generative,stokes2020deep}.

-Most graph learning methods face inherent challenges in modeling long-range dependencies on graphs.
-Popular message-passing GNNs~\cite{gilmer2017neural,xu2019powerful} often fail to capture distant relationships due to the local nature of message passing, leading to issues such as over-smoothing~\cite{oono2020graph} and over-squashing~\cite{alon2021bottleneck}.
-In contrast, GTs~\cite{ying2021transformers,mialon2021graphit,chen2022structure,rampavsek2022recipe,shirzad2023exphormer} address these limitations by directly modeling long-range interactions through global attention mechanisms, allowing information exchange between all nodes.
-However, GTs typically preprocess the complex graph structure into (node-wise) fixed-length vectors through positional or structural encodings~\cite{rampavsek2022recipe}, thereby treating the graph essentially as a set of nodes enriched with these vectors.
-This fixed-length vector representation inevitably leads to a loss of structural information, limiting expressivity even when GTs are combined with local message-passing techniques~\cite{zhu2023structural}.
-In this work, we address these limitations by introducing a novel architecture that can capture long-range dependencies while retaining rich structural information, by leveraging the power of random walks combined with message passing.
+Message-passing graph neural networks (GNNs)~\citep{gilmer2017neural} and graph transformers (GTs)~\citep{ying2021transformers}, have emerged as powerful tools for learning on graphs.
+While GNNs are efficient in identifying local relationships, they often fail to capture distant interactions due to the local nature of message passing, leading to issues such as over-smoothing~\citep{oono2020graph} and over-squashing~\citep{alon2021bottleneck}.
+In contrast, GTs~\citep{ying2021transformers,mialon2021graphit,chen2022structure,rampavsek2022recipe,shirzad2023exphormer} address these limitations by directly modeling long-range interactions through global attention mechanisms, enabling information exchange between all nodes.
+However, GTs typically preprocess the complex graph structure into fixed-length vectors for each node, using positional or structural encodings~\citep{rampavsek2022recipe}.
+This approach essentially treats the graph as a set of nodes enriched with these vectors.
+Such vector representations of graph topologies inevitably result in a loss of structural information, limiting expressivity even when GTs are combined with local message-passing techniques~\citep{zhu2023structural}.
+In this work, we address these limitations by introducing a novel architecture that captures long-range dependencies while preserving rich structural information, by leveraging the power of random walks.